jrd656/w5-d5-modulesworkshop/README.md

 ###  How do I know if I got it right?
 - On your browser, go to the route you just built a handler for (including a querystring!)
 - What should the querystring be..?
+- If you've put the correct querystring you should see another picture of a bear!
+- There are 4 different pictures you can see depending on your querystring

 ## Exercise 3a - `request` module
 Request is a very popular module that helps to make HTTP requests as simple as possible and it is built around the Node HTTP core module.
 [Here](http://stackabuse.com/the-node-js-request-module/) is a brilliant article on the Request module.
 This can be used for making api calls from your server.